Five Non-political Reasons Christians Really Ought to Care About Fake News

 When in doubt just don’t.

-Why the Pro-life Movement Has not Changed Many Minds
+How Come the Pro-life Movement Has not Changed Many Minds?

 For since the creation of the world God’s invisible qualities—his eternal power and divine nature—have been clearly seen, being understood from what has been made, so that people are without excuse.
 For although they knew God, they neither glorified him as God nor gave thanks to him, but their thinking became futile and their foolish hearts were darkened.
 Although they claimed to be wise, they became fools~ Romans 1:20-22 NIV